-Self-directed brokerage accounts may include mutual funds, equities or certain fixed-income securities.
+Self-directed brokerage accounts may include mutual funds, equities, the Company's common stock or certain fixed-income securities.
 These investments are valued by the administrator of the fund based on quoted market prices and are classified within Level 1 of the valuation hierarchy.

-Financial assets measured at fair value on a recurring basis, as of December 31, 2011, are listed below and are categorized by level of the fair value hierarchy:
+There were no changes made in the valuation methodologies used to determine the fair value of financial assets during the fiscal year ended December 31, 2013.
+Financial assets measured at fair value on a recurring basis are listed below and are categorized by level of the fair value hierarchy: